PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: Optimization research and results

-For complete workflows including data loading and preprocessing utilization of PyRadiomics-cuda resulted in 8 times speed-up for bigger data files with more than 200k vertices in 3D space.
-Since this is not uncommon case for bigger ROIs, we predict huge savings in processing costs for machine learning tasks on clusters.
+For complete workflows (including data loading and preprocessing) performed on a desktop machine utilization of PyRadiomics-cuda resulted in 8 times speed-up for bigger data files with more than 200k vertices in 3D space.
+Direct Memory Access and fast data transfer will lead To huge savings in processing costs for machine learning tasks on clusters.